docker/compose/design/mounts.md

 # Mounts

-Mounts are the main interaction mechansim in containerD.
+Mounts are the main interaction mechanism in containerd.
 Container systems of the past typically end up having several disparate components independently perform mounts, resulting in complex lifecycle management and buggy behavior when coordinating large mount stacks.

-In containerD, we intend to keep mount syscalls isolated to the container runtime component, opting to have various components produce a serialized representation of the mount.
+In containerd, we intend to keep mount syscalls isolated to the container runtime component, opting to have various components produce a serialized representation of the mount.
 This ensures that the mounts are performed as a unit and unmounted as a unit.